 The Map to My School

-The Map to My School is a program that sees culturally relevant and professionally produced cartography being purchased by Art for Aid and shipped to remote schools with our art supplies.
+The Map to My School is an Art for Aid program that sees culturally relevant and professionally produced cartography purchased by Art for Aid and shipped to remote schools along with our art supplies.

 We believe every school in Canada should have a map like this in the classroom.